waynedovey/openshift-on-openstack-123/README.md

 ```

 The post-openshift.yml playbook takes care of setting v2 for cinder automatically.

-## Issue 2: Hosted Install Fails

-The registry sometimes fails to complete install due to host resolution of xip.io.
-Not sure if this is issue in OpenShift 3.7 or environment.
-Simply re-running hosted playbook resolved the issue and resulted in successful installation.

 ## Issue 3: Ansible 2.7 causes control plane to not start